Ascites: Surgery

 Ascites that is refractory to medical therapy is considered an indication for liver transplantation.
-In the United States, the MELD score (online calculator) is used to prioritize people for transplantation.
+In the United States, the MELD score is used to prioritize people for transplantation.

 In a minority of people with advanced cirrhosis that have recurrent ascites, shunts may be used.
-Typical shunts used are portacaval shunt, peritoneovenous shunt, and the transjugular intrahepatic portosystemic shunt (TIPS).
-However, none of these shunts has been shown to extend life expectancy, and are considered to be bridged to liver transplantation.

-A meta-analysis of randomized controlled trials by the international Cochrane Collaboration concluded that "TIPS was more effective at removing ascites as compared with paracentesis...however, people with TIPS develop hepatic encephalopathy significantly more often".
+Typical shunts used are the portacaval shunt, the peritoneovenous shunt, and the transjugular intrahepatic portosystemic shunt (TIPS).
+However, none of these has been shown to extend life expectancy, and they are considered to be bridges to liver transplantation.
+A 2006 meta-analysis concluded that "TIPS was more effective at removing ascites [than] paracentesis[,] without a significant difference in mortality, gastrointestinal bleeding, infection, and acute renal failure.
+However, TIPS patients develop hepatic encephalopathy significantly more often."

-Another potential treatment option for patients with refractory/malignant ascites is the alfapump, (automated low flow ascites pump) which is an implantable device that removes ascites out of the peritoneal cavity and transports it via the pump into the bladder, where it passed naturally from the body through urination.
+Another option for people with refractory or malignant ascites is the automated low-flow ascites pump (Alfapump), an implanted machine, which uses a pump to move ascites from the peritoneal cavity to the bladder for urination.